-The Brisbane City Council buses are now all wheelchair accessible.
-The older non-accessible buses are meant to be replaced with low-floor buses to allow level access through the front door instead of steps.
-A ramp is lowered by the driver at the front of the bus for wheelchair access.
+The Brisbane City Council bus network is now serviced by fully wheelchair accessible buses throughout Brisbane.
+The non-accessible buses that once serviced the network have now been replaced with low-floor buses to allow level access through the front door instead of steps.

 The Brisbane City Council buses are electrically lowered at the front to allow easy access for when the ramp is lowered.
 Buses have two assigned spaces for wheelchairs and mobility aids on each side of the bus towards the front.

-In my opinion I give the Brisbane City Council Bus Network a rating of 4 for wheelchair accessibility, and a rating of 3 stars for the overall experience.
+In my opinion, I give the Brisbane City Council Bus Network a rating of 4 for wheelchair accessibility and a rating of 3 stars for the overall experience.

 * I was not financially compensated for this review.
 The review is based on my own opinion and personal experience.*